How To Remove Tartar From Dentures

 Step 2.
 Pre-Soaking Dentures

 It is important to pre-soak your dentures before cleaning.
-The solution should be a mixture of one-half vinegar and one-half warm water.
-Gently place your dentures in this solution ensuing that the false teeth are completely submerged.
+The solution should be a mixture of one-half vinegar and one-half warm water (1:1 ratio).
+Gently place your dentures in this solution ensuring that the false teeth are completely submerged.

-Allow your dentures to sit in this solution for a little while.
+Allow your dentures to sit in this solution for about 15 minutes per day.
+Soaking for a longer time can deform them or cause mucosal irritation.
 The purpose of this is to give the vinegar solution some time to soften the built-up tartar.
 With tartar a little softer after a pre-soak it will be easier to remove.
+Note: Seeking your dentist’s advice is recommended before using any kind of home remedy for cleaning dentures.

 Step 3.
 Brushing Your Dentures